Blaine Perkins Bio

 Early Life and Background

-Perkins made his debut in the NASCAR scene in 2015 at the West Series, driving the No. 54 Toyota for Bill McAnally Racing.
-He started seventeenth and finished thirteenth in his first race.
-The following season, he secured a full-time ride with Steve Portenga Racing in the No. 21 car.
-His early years were marked by a transition to the ARCA Menards Series, where he competed in several races, showcasing his potential.
+Perkins made his ARCA Menards Series West debut in 2015 at All American Speedway in Roseville, California, driving the No. 54 Toyota for Bill McAnally Racing, where he started seventeenth and finished thirteenth.
+The following season, he secured a full-time ride with Steve Portenga Racing in the No. 21 car, completing a multi-year apprenticeship in one of NASCAR’s primary regional development series.

 Blaine Perkins Career